You are a polymath, a man of many talents and parts but I am fascinated by your designation as an ethno-mathematician.

 From my early boyhood, as I well remember, I had an aptitude for arts; and even after completing my higher education up to the university level, that inclination only increased in intensity.
 Of course, during my university studies my major subjects were hard science and mathematics.
 So also was my profession after graduation, I became a teacher in mathematics followed by high position in ICT in one of the major telecommunication companies in Italy, the country that had granted me its citizenship.
 Some years later in early nineties of the past century, having seen and felt the socio-political turbulence raging in my country, Somaliland, I decided to make my humble contribution in the rebuilding process that had been launched.
 Like it is in almost all African countries, the ruling authority in Somaliland then put their greatest emphasis, after successful reconciliation efforts among its population, on providing security and the basic necessities such as housing, infrastructure, employment, health and education, etc., neglecting the significant role of arts, literature and culture in the state building process.
 Owing to my deep conviction that arts and culture are what makes human beings more humane, my main engagement was in this sphere.
 Hence, the initiation of both the Hargeysa International Book Fair (HIBF) and Hargeysa Cultural Centre (HCC).
 To my delight and surprise I also eventually discovered that my educational background and professional career in maths and science, contrary to being an obstacle, were of substantial help in my current involvement in the arts and culture.
 In a nutshell, the development of arts and culture, in my opinion, is quid pro quo for the sustenance of a just, tolerant and harmonious society.

 Last year, at Frankfurt Book Fair 2018, you were (as I was) a guest of Agence Culturelle Africaine at the Lettres d'Afrique: Changing the Narrative conference.
 You served on the panel about African book fairs and literary festivals.
 During your presentation you outlined the various tsunamis experienced by Somalia/Horn of Africa, and cited these as the reason for your inauguration of the Hargeysa International Book Fair.
+Tell us about these tsunamis and shed light on them as a key justification for your work at the HIBF.

 Natural tsunamis obviously cause colossal damage and destruction to both human lives and material property.
 The process of reconstruction takes great efforts, finance, and a long period to recover from the tremendous loss suffered.
 So is the case, according to my judgement, with certain social events caused by the human beings themselves, whereby the magnitude of destruction is similarly enormous and the process of recovery becomes equally formidable.